-Involving a conveyer-belt system using a stainless-steel or plastic mesh.
+This consists of a conveyer-belt system using a stainless-steel or plastic mesh with aperture from 10mm down to 3mm.
+The belt rotates as often as needed to keep the screen clean, dropping the debris into a trough along the top.
 The whole mechanism is compact and almost entirely below water.